South-East Region, Ireland: History and geography

 Ireland South East has a diverse mix of history – key towns and cities such as Waterford and Wexford have Viking origins, while Kilkenny city grew around a Norman merchant town.
 In terms of landscape and geography, Ireland South East is home to Europe's longest beaches, a number of mountain ranges (such as the Comeraghs, the Blackstairs and the Galtees) and rivers (such as the Nore, the Suir and the Barrow).
 It also Ireland's sunniest region and is affectionately known as the "Sunny South East".

-Ireland South East is home to over 16,000 students, as the region includes Waterford Institute of Technology and Institute of Technology, Carlow.
+The South-East is home to over 16,000 students, as the region includes the Waterford and Carlow campuses of the South East Technological University.
 It is also home to global company brand names such as Glanbia; Bausch and Lomb; Red Hat; Zurich; Burnside Engineering; and Cartoon Saloon.

-The region consistently scores highly on all quality of life metrics.
+The region consistently scores highly on all quality-of-life metrics.
 It is known for the diversity and quantity of its festivals such as the Wexford Opera Festival, the Borris House Festival of Literature and Ideas, the Kilkenny Arts Festival and the Spraoi festival.

-The region's economy is also strengthened by its good quality transport and economic infrastructure – including 2 international ports (Rosslare Europort); Waterford airport; a modern motorway network; and close proximity to Dublin.
+The region's economy is also strengthened by its good quality transport and economic infrastructure – including 2 international ports (Rosslare Europort); Waterford Airport; a modern motorway network; and close proximity to Dublin.

 Economy

-The Ireland South East region has grown steadily over the past decade and has strong economic clusters in Engineering, Life Sciences, Financial Services, ICT, Agri-Food and the Creative sectors.
-Eurostat data shows the region as being the 6th fastest growing region in the EU in terms of job creation (2012–2017) and the 7th fastest growing region in terms of Gross Value Added (GVA) per person.
+The Ireland South-East region has grown steadily over the past decade and has strong economic clusters in engineering, life sciences, financial services, ICT, agrifood and the creative sectors.
+Eurostat data shows the region as being the 6th fastest-growing region in the EU in terms of job creation (2012–2017) and the 7th fastest growing region in terms of Gross Value Added (GVA) per person.

-Ireland South East represents a place of opportunity for business, careers, investment, and tourism.
+Ireland South-East represents a place of opportunity for business, careers, investment, and tourism.
 A qualitative analysis of the company and infrastructural activity in the region also shows continuing positivity, with new job announcements, new investments, and major infrastructural projects underway.
 The region continues to score well on affordability and quality of life metrics making it an attractive place for talent and investment.

 Regional GDP in 2017 was given as €15,513m, with income per person standing at 90.5% of the State average.
 The 2019 unemployment rate for the region stood at 8.1%.

 Tourism in the region is aided by its rich natural, historic and archaeological sites, which attract over 1 million people annually.

 Demography

-According to the 2016 census, the region had a population of 422,062 which constitutes 8.86% of the national population.
+According to the 2022 census, the region had a population of 456,228 which constitutes 8.90% of the national population.
 Its population density was 58.6 persons per km2.
 The population of the regional capital, Waterford, was 53,504.

 The main urban centres within the region each exceed 17,000 in terms of population with an evenly distributed network of second and third-tier towns.
 This is also supplemented by a strong rural settlement initiative.